 Aphasia is a very common side effect of traumatic brain injury.

-It can affect not only your ability to speak, but also your ability to understand what others are saying.
+It can affect both your ability to speak and understand what others are saying.

-In this article, we are going to give you everything you need to know about aphasia after TBI.
+In this article, we’ll give you everything you need to know about aphasia after TBI.

 We’ll cover the different types of aphasia, the symptoms of each type, and how you can successfully manage aphasia after TBI.